deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/README.md

 - [`census__county_fips`](census__county_fips.md)
 - [`census__state_fips`](census__state_fips.md)

-## PUDL / EIA 860M
+## EIA 860M (from PUDL)

-These tables are sourced from Catalyst Cooperative's Public Utility Data Liberation project pipeline and form the warehouse backbone for existing and near-operational generation assets.
-The EIA data provides generator-level operational attributes that can be aggregated up to the plant level.
+These tables are sourced from Catalyst Cooperative's Public Utility Data Liberation (PUDL) project pipeline and form the warehouse backbone for existing and near-operational generation assets.
+The EIA data provides generator-level specific information about existing and planned generators and associated environmental equipment at electric power plants with 1 megawatt or greater of combined nameplate capacity.
+Data can be aggregated up to the plant level.
 Data is updated monthly.

 - [`eia860m__annual__generators`](eia860m__annual__generators.md)
 - [`_eia860m__changelog__generators`](_eia860m__changelog__generators.md)